 Dimitris Sideridis Photography

-If you need a break from the hot Gulf sun, there are several indoor options available, including relieving stress at the island's spa and wellness center.
-You can also test your bowling skills in a multi-lane alley, play pool and foosball or curl up amongst pillows and blankets while watching blockbusters inside an exclusive 20-seat movie theater.
+Guests have the option to relax at the island's spa and wellness center, test their bowling skills in a multi-lane alley, play pool and foosball or curl up amongst pillows and blankets while watching blockbusters inside an exclusive 20-seat movie theater.

 A big hit with families, there's also a children's cinema as well as kids' clubs, including a pool with slides.

-Apart from overnight guests, particularly from Qatar itself as well as Germany, Russia and the UK, the resort has become popular with day-trippers seeking fun and calm away from Doha's traffic-clogged streets before taking the ferry back to the vibrant Gulf metropolis.
+Apart from overnight guests, particularly from Qatar itself as well as Germany, Russia and the UK, the resort is also popular with day-trippers seeking fun and calm away from Doha's traffic-clogged streets before taking the ferry back to the vibrant Gulf metropolis.